WICG/webmonetization/docs/getting-started.md

 </html>
 ```

 Congratulations!
-Your website is now Web monetized.
+Your website is now web monetized.